kilodelta8/erp/README.md

 ![Not my picture and not sure who owns it, just found it in a google search and using it](assets/infographic-erp-modules.avif)

-Not my image, I'm just bogarting it....(idgaf shoulder shrug)
+Not my image, I'm just bogarting it....(idgaHoot shoulder shrug) Just showing the complex nature of a true ERP systm.
+It's actually kind of fascinating, all the components, if you think about it.

 # ERP System
 ERP System: s a software solution that integrates and manages core business processes like finance, HR, manufacturing, supply chain, and sales, providing a centralized platform for data and operations across an organization.